Rajdeep7/unistuff/TUM/IN2346 - Introduction to Deep Learning/Lecture Questions.md

 Reduces the effective capacity of a model -> larger models need more training time

 ### What is the weight scaling inference rule?
+Scale layer's output with dropout rate at test time to keep the expected total activation level the same

 # 9 - CNNs